 Of course, there are exceptions.
 Some smaller cities are very popular with expats, or otherwise worth inclusion on the list.
 Zürich, for example, has a population of only 350,000, but since it is an important city for international business, it has quite a large expat community.

 I know this is a problem.
 Some items are unavailable or so uncommon in certain cities and countries that entering prices for them is impossible or illogical.
 I have done my best to create a list of items that are as close to universally available as any in the world — but that's not easy, and the list isn't perfect.
-For example, I know that diesel is not the most common type of fuel in the U.S., but it is in most other parts of the world.
-So asking for fuel prices in diesel is the most accurate way to represent gas prices in the majority of cities on the index.
-It may be easier to ask for the price of gas in U.S. cities and of diesel in Europe and Asia.
+For example, in different parts of the world they use different kinds of car fuel, diesel or gas, in different proportions.
+It may be easier for contributors to ask for the price of gas in U.S. cities and of diesel in Europe and Asia.
 But to generate the most accurate comparisons, I need to compare apples to apples, and so the items on the list must be the same everywhere.
+Therefore, asking for fuel prices in gasoline is the most accurate way to represent gas prices in the majority of cities on the index.

 In some cases, though, entering the price of an equivalent item may be OK.
 For example, I've been told that there's not such a thing as 'local cheese' in the U.S. In that case, it is fine to enter the price of the most commonly available cheese there.
 Another example is in Australia, where beer is not sold in supermarkets.
 In the case of Australian cities, then, entering the price of beer in local bottle shops is fine — in fact, it's preferable, since it's the only thing to do.Go back to the index of questions

 8. Why don't you add cities' average salaries too?
 Some cities seem cheap until you consider their average salaries.